Benoit-corso/Benoit-corso/README.md

 - 🔭 I’m currently working on Micro-Kernel and MitM Framework...
 - ⚡ I'm interested on geopolitic, OSINT, low-level development.
 - 🌱 Every projects repositories will be completed in the next 2 months.
-- 💬 Just started this GH profile, DYOR to find my others😄
+- 💬 Just started this GH profile, DYOR to find my others 😄
 - 💻 I dev since my 11 years old, booted my 1st linux at 9.
+So i've done my years to RTFM 😂
 - 👯 After so many years in the field I want to get a job and start a great career.
 <!--
 **Benoit-corso/Benoit-corso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.